Skull Fracture Compensation Claims In The UK

 Injury Description Award

-Brain Damage Moderate Brain Damage: (i) Cases in which there is moderate to severe intellectual deficit, a personality change, an effect on sight, speech and senses with a significant risk of epilepsy and no prospect of employment. £140,870 to £205,580
+Moderate Brain Damage (i) There is a moderate to severe intellectual deficit, with a risk of epilepsy and a personality change. £150,110 to £219,070

-Brain Damage Moderate brain damage: (iii) Cases in which concentration and memory are affected, the ability to work is reduced, where there is a small risk of epilepsy, and any dependence on others is very limited. £40,410 to £85,150
+Moderate Brain Damage (iii) Concentration and memory are affected, the ability to work is reduced, and there is a small risk of epilepsy. £43,060 to £90,720

 If you have any questions regarding the compensation you could claim, call us on the number above and speak to one of our advisors.